Wijayapala Mendis

 Thenahandi Wijayapala Hector Mendis (16 December 1928 – 1 September 2012) was a Sri Lankan politician and a member of the Parliament of Sri Lanka.

 Life and career

 Mendis was born on 16 December 1928, third child of the former Mayor of Negombo, Mudliyar David Mendis and Magilin.
-He began his political career by joining United National Party Youth League of Negombo at age 19 and was elected the Mayor of Negombo in 1954.
+He began his political career by joining United National Party Youth League of Negombo at age 19 and in 1955 he was elected Mayor of Negombo at the age of 26, becoming the youngest person to hold the position.